OpenVQE/OpenVQE/README.md

 4. Click on create fork.
 5. Push your changes to your forked repository.
 6. Open a pull request (PR) from your forked repository to the alpha branch of the OpenVQE repository.
-7. Send an email to Mohammad Haidar, including a link to your pull request, a description of your changes and a confirmation that your contribution will be licensed under the MIT license.
+7. Send an email to Mohammad Haidar(mohammadhaidar2016@outlook.com) with Nathan Vaneberg in cc(nathanvaneberg@gmail.com), including a link to your pull request, a description of your changes and a confirmation that your contribution will be licensed under the MIT license.

+Move to the next section for getting started!

 Getting started
 ----------------

 ### Notebooks

 Jupyter notebooks are available in the "notebooks" folder.